Priyanshu-511/Gemini-Integeration/README.md

 ## 🔧 Features

-- 🌐 Clean and responsive user interface using EJS
+- 🌐 Clean and responsive user interface using HTML
 - 🤖 Real-time integration with Gemini API for intelligent responses
 - 🗨️ User input textbox and dynamic response area
 - 📦 Organized codebase for easy expansion